 Critical power buildings encompass facilities such as hospitals, data centers, airports and essentially any building where the availability and reliability of electricity is crucial and an interruption or diminished quality would lead to serious consequences.
 As we know from June 2017 findings on IoT investments, buildings and facilities are among the main IoT use cases for several years to come and this also goes for critical power buildings.
 The automation of airport facilities, for instance, is the IoT use case with the fastest growth in spending until 2021 (33.4%).

 The consequences of power disturbances/blackouts or poor quality power impact critical power buildings on the level of business continuity, costs, safety or all of these – and more – factors combined, as Kevin Morin, responsible for the EcoXpert partner program critical power certification badge, explained.

 Industry 4.0 and power management – more than a matter of energy efficiency, costs and continuity

 In the development of Industry 4.0, energy management and energy efficiency overall has taken center stage.
-As a matter of fact, knowing the regulations, specific power needs and increasing importance of energy to drive the digital factory, there is more attention than ever for energy efficiency in industrial markets.
+As a matter of fact, knowing the regulations, specific power needs and increasing importance of energy to drive the smart factory and smart industry, there is more attention than ever for energy efficiency in industrial markets.